piotrkilczuk/django-inline-ordering/README.rst

 django-inline-ordering does not make sense.
 If you didn't evaluate Grappelli yet, I encourage you to do so!

+The django-inline-ordering is being tested during development on:

+- Fx 3.5+
+- Google Chrome 10+
+- Opera 11+

 Suggestions on how to improve django-inline-ordering are very welcome.

 Installation